Q: Where are you located?

 Q: What does F1 and F1b mean?

 Then, when you take one of those F1 puppies and breed to a purebred dog of either breed (backcross), the puppies are called F1b, the b for backcross.
 You can backcross to either breed, but in doodle crosses, the F1b almost always means backcross to a Poodle.
+These puppies also vary, but the average leans more toward the Poodle traits, but with enough Golden to see those traits, also.

 There are various other designations such as F2b, F3, and other multiples of generations, but we like to keep life simple and only raise F1 and F1b puppies.